 This is the only place we have noted separation with this engobe and body.
 The engobe was gelled and the piece was drained upside down.
 So this edge was thicker.
 The separation occurs to the convex contour a couple of mm down (and breaks away to that point).
 The engobe is more plastic that the clay and thus shrinks more.
 Normally the extra stickiness from the extra plasticity is an asset, but not always.

+These are thermal expansion curves for body, engobe and glaze (from a dilatometer, a device that measures it against increasing temperature).
 The upper line is the body.
 The center line is the engobe.
 The lower line is the glaze.
 The ceramic tile industry is very conscious, not only of glaze-fit but also engobe-fit.
 Engobes (slips) are employed to cover brown or red burning bodies so they glaze like a porcelain.
 Typically technicians tune the formulation of the engobe to have an expansion between the body and glaze.
-The body is highest so that during cooling, as it contracts, it puts a squeeze on the engobe.
-The engobe thus never finds itself under tension.
-The glaze has the lowest expansion, it is under a state of compression by the engobe, and slightly more by the body.
+The body is highest so that during cooling, as it contracts, it puts a squeeze on the engobe (the engobe thus never finds itself under tension).
+The glaze has the lowest expansion, it is under a state of compression by the engobe (and slightly more by the body).
 This equilibrium enables the tile to wear for many years without crazing or shivering.
 Chart courtesy of Mohamed Abdelmagid.